kormax/apple-home-key/README.md

     - Attestations.
 - It allows to freely share keys (although this functionality is disabled due to some reason);
 - In theory, future locks could implement UWB-based access as it's supported by specification.

+# Terminology

+- Nonce - Single-use number;
+- EC - Elliptic Curve;
+- If a key is mentioned without algorithm info, assume its `secp256r1`;
+- If a question mark is used near a word before the ending of a sentence, it means that it is an assumption.

 # HomeKit